 Tuesday, August 13, 2019 @ 4:00 pm - 5:00 pm EDT

 Presented by Eben Dowell, Senior Research Analyst, Office of Research, Evaluation and Advanced Analytics, Ohio Department of Education; and Diane A. Neal, Ph.D., Assistant Director, State Coordinator Rural Education Achievement Program, Office of Federal Programs

 Get a CE Certificate for this edWebinar Learn more

-In this edWebinar, you’ll learn from Ohio Department of Education leaders about the state’s perspective on the use of evidence to support professional learning opportunities at the state level, in districts and in schools.
-You’ll also see an overview of Ohio’s Evidence-Based Clearinghouse, and how the department aims to continue developing resources on the use of evidence-based strategies, practices and programs.
-In addition, this presentation will highlight the free online professional learning community, Professional Learning for Effective Practice: Leveraging Title IIA.
+In this edWebinar, learn from Ohio Department of Education leaders about the state’s perspective on the use of evidence to support professional learning opportunities at the state level, in districts and in schools.
+Also see an overview of Ohio’s Evidence-Based Clearinghouse, and how the department aims to continue developing resources on the use of evidence-based strategies, practices and programs.
+In addition, this presentation highlights the free online professional learning community, Professional Learning for Effective Practice: Leveraging Title IIA.
 The community supports the effective implementation of the federal Title IIA program.

-This edWebinar will be of interest to coaches, administrators, professional learning coordinators, Title IIA leaders, and teachers.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to coaches, administrators, professional learning coordinators, Title IIA leaders, and teachers.

 About the Presenters